r3c/cottle/docs/page/06-api.rst

     Methods from this static class must be used to create instances of :type:`DocumentResult`.

-    .. method:: DocumentResult CreateDefault(TextReader template, DocumentConfiguration configuration = default)
+    .. method:: DocumentResult CreateDefault(System.IO.TextReader template, DocumentConfiguration configuration = default)

         Create a new default :type:`IDocument` instance suitable for most use cases.
-Template is read from any non-seekable ``TextReader`` instance.
+Template is read from any non-seekable :type:`System.IO.TextWriter` instance.

     .. method:: DocumentResult CreateDefault(string template, DocumentConfiguration configuration = default)

         Create a new default :type:`IDocument` instance similar to previous method.
-Template is read from given ``string`` instance.
+Template is read from given :type:`System.String` instance.

-    .. method:: DocumentResult CreateNative(TextReader template, DocumentConfiguration configuration = default)
+    .. method:: DocumentResult CreateNative(System.IO.TextReader template, DocumentConfiguration configuration = default)

         Create a new native :type:`IDocument` instance for better rendering performance but higher compilation cost.
-Template is read from any non-seekable ``TextReader`` instance.
+Template is read from any non-seekable :type:`System.IO.TextWriter` instance.
 See section :ref:`native_document` for details about native documents.

     .. method:: DocumentResult CreateNative(string template, DocumentConfiguration configuration = default)

         Create a new native :type:`IDocument` instance similar to previous method.
-Template is read from given ``string`` instance.
+Template is read from given :type:`System.String` instance.

 .. namespace:: Cottle.Documents